needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 The `PlatformServices` class has two accompanying classes called `PlatformServicesInitialization` and `PlatformServicesShutdown` that call the initialization and shutdown methods through Unity's standard `Monobehaviour` methods `Awake()`, `Start()` and `OnDestroy()`.

-### User Controller script
+### Project controller script

-The `UserController` class makes it so you can sign into your application and uses your ID to grant access to the Asset Discovery sample.
+The `ProjectController` class inherits from the `OrganizationController` class which makes it so you can sign into your application and uses your ID to grant access to the Asset Discovery sample.
 For more information on authentication, see the **Get user information** use case in the [Identity package documentation](https://docs.unity3d.com/Packages/com.unity.cloud.identity@latest).
+The `ProjectController` class uses the `IOrganizationRepository` of the `PlatformServices` to retrieve the list of organizations you have access to.
+The `ProjectController` class also uses the `IAssetRepository` of the `PlatformServices` to retrieve the list of projects you have access to for the selected organization.

-To open the UserController script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Controllers/UserController.cs` file.
+To open the project controller script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Controllers/ProjectController.cs` file.

 ### Asset Discovery sample script

 The `AssetDiscoverySample` shows you how to do the following:

-* Integrate the login flow with the `UserController` class.
+* Integrate the login flow with the `ProjectController` class.
 * Retrieve Organizations and Projects from the Assets service.
 * Retrieve assets from the Assets service.
 * Search for assets by tag or name.